Versatile Fields

 Protecting consumer data is an important responsibility, so many companies are willing to pay top salaries to hire experienced cybersecurity professionals.

 Cybersecurity professionals can make the greatest impact at the intersection of these domains.
 The UC Berkeley School of Information also sits intellectually at this intersection.
-We are teachers, researchers, and practitioners who bring together the ethical, social, political, economic, legal, military, and technical components of cybersecurity, so we can equip graduates to become leaders in the field, whether they wish to lead in the private, public, or philanthropic sector.
+We are teachers, researchers, and practitioners who bring together the ethical, social, political, economic, legal, and technical components of cybersecurity, so we can equip graduates to become leaders in the field, whether they wish to lead in the private, public, or philanthropic sector.

 There is no silver bullet for addressing cybersecurity challenges.
 No static set of capabilities will ensure the career success of a cybersecurity professional.
 Our program is designed to develop students’ capacity to master the concepts, skills, toolsets, and insights needed to fuel a long and dynamic cybersecurity career.